voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Loyalty Program.md

 If the customer chooses to transfer points for the reward, Voucherify updates their points balance.

 # Maintenance

-If you need to set a customer’s balance manually, you can do it with [this endpoint](https://docs.voucherify.io/reference#add-loyalty-card-balance).
+If you need to set a customer’s balance manually, you can do it with [this endpoint](ref:add-remove-loyalty-card-balance-1) or this [endpoint](ref:add-remove-loyalty-card-balance).

 https://api.voucherify.io/v1/loyalties/camp_Zgj5HFIPcb70SWJ4IjBNta2F/members/L-CARD-3ug8G2E/balance